qalqa-dev/qalqa-dev/README.md

 Hi there!
 I’m Andrey, a frontend developer with 2 years of professional experience.
 I’ve been into coding as a hobby for 4 years now and have always been passionate about everything tech and development.
 </p>
 <p style="max-width: 600px">
 I’m currently in my second year at Moscow Polytechnic University, studying web development (and doing pretty well☝️🤓).
 I got my start as a freelancer before transitioning to full-time commercial projects.
-Right now, I’m taking a break, but I’m super excited about the idea of joining Yandex! ❤️
 </p>

 ## Stack 🛠️